-There was also an article in the June 2003 Nuts & Volts which specifically covers modifying a toaster oven for this exact purpose.
-In the June 2008 issue, there is an article on a controller you can add to a regular toaster oven.
+There was also an article way back in the June 2003 Nuts & Volts which specifically covers modifying a toaster oven for this exact purpose.

 The other method uses a regular soldering iron and is what we'll focus on here.
 There are two slightly different variations to this method which both provide excellent results.
 The first only applies if the PCB (printed circuit board) was made with a reflow solder finish.
 (This is where the board already has a thin layer of solder applied by the PCB manufacturer on the pads.)
 In this case, you just need to heat each pin and pad so that the solder from the pad will stick to the lead of the part.
 When using this method, you should have a nicely tinned tip (important for heat transfer) but not any excess solder.
 I usually only use this when installing very fine pitch parts like the TQFP devices.
 If the board doesn't have any extra solder, then you'll have to do more traditional soldering.